janaxs/javascript-style-guide/README.md

 A line should not be to long, the recommendation is 80 characters, but feel fre to set 100 or 120 (dbwebb uses 100 characters), the less the better.

 Make a multiline expression to fit the proposed line length.
+Disallow using `\` to create multiline strings.
+Use concatenation instead, or template strings.

 ```
 a = "a very long row"